agarwalutkarsh/movie-browser-assignment/README.md

 3. Axios - Used for handling the TMDB API requests
 4. Moment js - Used for formatting date
 6. React Icons - For High quality icons in the application
-7. Vercel - Used for Deployment of the application
+7. Netlify - Used for Deployment of the application

 ## Getting Started